tpoisot/tpoisot.github.io/drafts/networkx-metapopulations-python.md

 - metapopulation
 ---

 Python progressively replaced R for most of my simulations.
-There are a lot of great packages for scientists, and since I started working on

-We had a lab meeting last week, during which we discuss
+There are a lot of great packages for scientists, and since I started working on food webs seriously, I've been using `networkx` more and more.
+We've been having discussions in the lab about spatial graphs, surrounding a recent paper by [Gilarranz and Bascompte](http://www.ncbi.nlm.nih.gov/pubmed/22155351) and some of our own projects, and I thought that it will be fun to use `networkx` to run a super simple metapopulation simulation.
+So without further ado, the recipe!
+Try to follow through the code, or get the final version as a [gist](https://gist.github.com/2725839).

 # Setting things up